-On or about October 1, 2012, GCE Holdings LLC ("GCE") our then approximately 72.5% stockholder distributed (the "GCE Distribution") all of its securities in the Company to its members, including Galen and certain of its affiliates, Care Capital and certain of its affiliates and Essex.
-As a result, Galen, Care Capital and Essex and their affiliated entities beneficially own 29.8%, 23.1% and 22.6%, respectively, of our common stock.
+On or about October 1, 2012, GCE Holdings LLC ("GCE") our then approximately 72.5%stockholder distributed (the "GCE Distribution") all of its securities in the Company to its members, including Galen and certain of its affiliates, Care Capital and certain of its affiliates and Essex.
+As a result, as of the date of the GCE Distribution, Galen, Care Capital and Essex and their affiliated entities beneficially own 29.8%, 23.1% and 22.6%, respectively, of our common stock.
 GCE was the assignee of all shares of the Company's preferred stock (prior to conversion of such preferred stock into common stock) formerly held by each of Galen, Care Capital and certain of their affiliates and Essex.
-Galen and certain of its affiliated entities, Care Capital and certain of its affiliated entities and Essex owned 39.8%, 30.6% and 29.6%, respectively, of the membership interest in GCE.
 Messrs.
-Azad, Markham and Thangaraj, each a Director, exercised investment control over the membership interests in GCE held by Galen, Care Capital and Essex, respectively, and correspondingly exercised investment control over our common stock held by GCE prior to the GCE Distribution.
+Azad, Markham and Thangaraj, each a Director at the time of the GCE Distribution, exercised investment control over the membership interests in GCE held by Galen, Care Capital and Essex, respectively, and correspondingly exercised investment control over our common stock held by GCE prior to the GCE Distribution.

 As a condition to the completion of our 2004 debenture offering, we and the investors in our 2004 debentures and the holders of our outstanding 5% convertible senior secured debentures due March 31, 2006 issued by us during the period from 1998 through 2003 executed a certain Voting Agreement dated as of February 6, 2004 (the "Voting Agreement").
-The Voting Agreement provided that each of Galen, Care Capital and Essex (collectively, the "Lead 2004 Debenture Investors") had the right to designate for nomination one member of our Board of Directors, and that the Lead Debenture 2004 Investors collectively may designate one additional member of the Board (collectively, the "Designees").
-In connection with the conversion of our preferred shares into common stock completed in November 2005, the Voting Agreement was amended to reflect the conveyance by each of Galen, Care Capital and Essex and certain of their affiliates of their holdings in our preferred shares (prior to their conversion into common stock) to GCE.
-After giving effect to a further amendment in January 2008, the Voting Agreement, as amended, provides that our Board of Directors shall be comprised of not more than seven (7) members, three (3) of whom shall be designees of GCE, one of whom shall be our CEO and three of whom shall be independent directors.
+After giving effect to amendments to the Voting Agreement in November 2005 and January 2008, the Voting Agreement, provided that our Board of Directors shall be comprised of not more than seven (7) members, three (3) of whom shall be designees of GCE, one of whom shall be our CEO and three of whom shall be independent directors.
 The designees of GCE were Messrs.
 Wesson, Markham and Thangaraj.
 Mr. Wesson resigned as a member and manager of the general partners of Galen Partners III, L.P. and Galen Partners International III, L.P., and as a general partner of Galen Employee Fund III, L.P., and effective June 30, 2011 and in conjunction therewith was replaced by Mr. Azad as a GCE designee on the Board in July 2011.

-On October 1, 2012, the Voting Agreement was further amended following the GCE Distribution, to provide that in lieu of GCE's designation rights each of Galen, Care Capital and Essex had the right to designate one director as a member of our Board of Directors, as long as they held 3,000,000 shares of our Common Stock (including warrants to purchase shares), provided that in the event the majority of the Board of Directors were not independent under Nasdaq Marketplace Rules then, the Board would be expanded so that additional independent directors would be added.
-Messrs.
-Azad, Markham and Thangaraj the former GCE designees became the designees of Galen, Care Capital and Essex, respectively.
-Mr. Azad resigned effective December 31, 2012 and as of March 11, 2013 had not been replaced by Galen.
-Mr. Markham resigned effective March 11, 2013 and as of such date has not been replaced by Care Capital.
+On October 1, 2012, the Voting Agreement was further amended following the GCE Distribution, to provide that in lieu of GCE's designation rights, each of Galen, Care Capital and Essex had the right to designate one director as a member of our Board of Directors, as long as they held 3,000,000 shares of our Common Stock (including warrants to purchase shares), provided that in the event the majority of the Board of Directors were not independent under Nasdaq Marketplace Rules then, the Board would be expanded so that additional independent directors would be added.
+At the time of such amendment, Messrs.
+Azad, Markham and Thangaraj, the former GCE designees, became the designees of Galen, Care Capital and Essex, respectively.
+Mr. Azad resigned effective December 31, 2012 and has not been replaced by Galen.
+Mr. Markham resigned effective March 11, 2013 and has not been replaced by Care Capital.
 In addition, the designees of each of Galen, Care Capital and Essex has the right to designate a member to any committee of our Board of Directors, provided that in the case of the Audit and Compensation committees they are independent under applicable Nasdaq rules.